2020 Danish mink cull: Sanctioning of officials

 The Mink Commission's report contained that 10 officials had committed "misconduct of such a seriousness that there are grounds for the public authorities to seek to hold them accountable".
 At the Prime Minister's press conference reacting to the Mink Commission's report on 1 July 2022, Frederiksen reported that the commission's assessments of officials would be reviewed primarily by the Danish Employee and Competence Agency (Medarbejder- og Kompetencestyrelsen).
 Based on the agency's review, Bertelsen, head of department in the Ministry of State, was issued a warning on 24 August.
 At the same time, Johan Legarth, head of department in the Ministry of Justice, was given a reprimand, while National Police Commissioner Thorkild Fogde and head of department in the Ministry of the Environment Henrik Studsgaard were relieved of duty and summoned to official interrogations.

 The political independence of the Employee and Competence Agency was questioned by Jørgen Grønnegård Christensen, emeritus professor in political science (statskundskab) at Aarhus University calling Frederiksen's description of the agency as politically independent "literally ridiculous".
 The agency's lack of independence was backed by Eva Smith, professor at the University of Copenhagen's Faculty of Law who pointed out the agency consisted of officials "who rank lower in the hierarchy than the people whose responsibility they have to assess".

-On 20 September, the Rigspoliti announced that officials Uffe Stormly and Birgitte Buch had received a warning.
+On 20 September, Rigspolitiet announced that officials Uffe Stormly and Birgitte Buch had received a warning.
 According to the Mink Commission, they had assisted in "breach of the duty of truth and the principle of legality in connection with the police's use of action cards on 6 November 2020".
 On 22 September, the Ministry of Food stated that the officials Tejs Binderup, Paolo Drostby, and Hanne Larsen had also received a warning.
 On the same day, Anne-Mette Lyhne Jensen was also given a warning in the Ministry of Justice.
 These decisions were also made on the basis of a review by the Danish Employee and Competence Agency.